-I recently met with an analytics expert in Tokyo and had a discussion about the vendor relationships.
+I recently met with an analytics expert in Tokyo and had a discussion about the vendor relationship.

-One of the discussions missing from many conferences relating to analytics is how clients build or maintain the relationships, and help web analytics vendors help client’s business to gain more value out of the vendor’s service.
+One of the discussions missing from many conferences relating to analytics is how clients build or maintain the vendor relationship.

-If you have a dedicated support hours from technical account managers, it is important to have a working relationships that is healthy.
+If you have dedicated support hours from technical account managers, it is important to have a working relationship that is healthy.
 Important tracking decisions could be executed well if you communicate with your partner, and explain the details on the business needs.

 This was also mentioned at the ‘Accelerate’ conference by Web Analytics Demystified in SF.